DetectiveFierce/mirador/README.md

 # Mirador

 **Mirador** is a modular, interactive 3D maze game written in Rust, focused on real-time rendering, procedural maze generation, and immersive gameplay.
-It leverages modern GPU technologies and immediate-mode GUI frameworks to provide a responsive and visually engaging experience.
+It leverages modern GPU technologies to provide a responsive and visually engaging experience.

 ---